 They think they do, they're really sanctimonious, and they say things like, I think you should pray on that.

-Sorry, you're talking about the Christians now, or what?
+So, you're talking about the Christians now, or what?

-So, well, yes, I'm saying that religion is either used as a starting point to transcend yourself from this material reality, or it's used as a way of getting your own way and not having to challenge yourself and basically not having to develop or move forward.
+Well, yes, I'm saying that religion is either used as a starting point to transcend yourself from this material reality, or it's used as a way of getting your own way and not having to challenge yourself and basically not having to develop or move forward.

 Oh, I see.

-They're just their framework, if anything, enables them to I I was saying before that the Christians I know that have rejected Christianity because they're basically rejecting the church, they're rejecting Catholicism or they're rejecting what they perceive as the oppression of their parents or the or you know,
+I was saying before that the Christians I know that have rejected Christianity because they're basically rejecting the church, they're rejecting Catholicism or they're rejecting what they perceive as the oppression of their parents or the or you know rituals that they don't believe in or or the abuses in the church.

-rituals that they don't believe in, or or the abuses in the church, that I don't think that they're necessarily less religious or thoughtful than the people that have turned to Christ.
+That I don't think that they're necessarily less religious or thoughtful than the people that have turned to Christ.

-Like I'm hugely relieved not to be an atheist anymore because I think that I was wrong about everything, and it's just a sad way to live to not read anyone who's said anything of note throughout the history of humankind because of Christopher Hitchens.
+Like I'm hugely relieved not to be an atheist anymore because I think that I was wrong about everything and it's just a sad way to live to not read anyone who's said anything of note throughout the history of humankind because of Christopher Hitchens.

 I just think that's a sad way to live.